chaoshades/rmvx-ebjb-core/README.md

 Still in development...

 No test framework was used, only some custom-made classes which allowed me to run tests with a console output.
+> For more info, the source is there : https://github.com/chaoshades/rmvx-unit-testing

 ### Tests